-(1) [\$35,000] \$50,000 for projects except as provided hereinafter; or (2) [\$40,000] \$75,000 for a high cost project or a project which will
+(1) [\$35,000] \$50,000 for projects except as provided hereinafter; or (2) [\$40,000] \$75,000 for a high cost project or a project which will receive a loan from the Federal Farmers Home Administration.

 No more than 50 percent of the appropriated funds shall be allocated to homes within a single municipality in any fiscal year.
 A project may be deemed to be a high cost project if the project is located within a high cost area, or it is demonstrated to the satisfaction of the corporation that the additional subsidy of as much as \$25,000 per dwelling unit [subsidy] available to high cost projects would make housing in such project affordable to households with incomes at or below 80 percent of the applicable area median income.